newjersey/innovation.nj.gov/content/_projects/disability-info-hub.md

 - With the launch of the Disability Information Hub, New Jerseyans with disabilities and their families and caregivers no longer have to navigate a maze of state agencies and instead have an easy to use, centralized portal for all their needs.
 - Nearly 200 programs offered by the State of New Jersey can be found through the Hub and resources are organized by a person’s disability to make navigation easier.
-- The Hub incorporated direct feedback from residents with disabilities and meets WCAG and Section 508 accessibility requirements.
+- The Hub incorporated direct feedback from residents with disabilities and meets [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) and [Section 508](https://www.section508.gov) accessibility requirements.

 ### Status